 Ciguatera poisoning (Queensland Health)

-Medical facilities throughout Solomon Islands are limited.
+Medical facilities throughout Solomon Islands are very limited.
 Emergency and trauma cases are referred to the National Referral Hospital in Honiara.
-Facilities in provincial areas are very limited.

 Rescue and emergency services are extremely limited.
 If you become seriously ill or injured, you'll need to be evacuated to Australia.
 Medical evacuations from Solomon Islands to Australia cost upwards of A$40,000.